hpe-storage/scod/docs/csi_driver/index.md

 <a name="latest_release"></a>
 #### HPE CSI Driver for Kubernetes 3.0.0

+!!! caution
+    An issue has been identified when upgrading 2.5.2 to 3.0.0 with Alletra Storage MP B10000, Alletra 9000, Primera and 3PAR.
+Only use 3.0.0 for those platform on clusters with no current workloads running.
+Contact support if this has already been done and see issues with unpublishing volumes.
+Upgrading from 2.5.2 directly to upcoming 3.0.1 is recommended.

 Release highlights:

 * Introducing support for Kubernetes 1.33 and OpenShift 4.19